yaodongwang41-droid/Dragonfly-Network-Simulation-for-Path-Congestion-Detection-and-Disjoint-Routing/increased_traffic_load/README.md

 # Path Congestion Detection and Disjoint Path for Dragonfly Networks (Experiment 1)

-This repository contains the simulation source code for the paper:
+This sub-repository contains the simulation source code for the paper:
 **"Path Congestion Detection and Disjoint Path for Improving Communication Efficiency in Dragonfly Interconnection Networks"** Published in *The Journal of Supercomputing* (2025).
 DOI: [10.1007/s11227-025-08083-z](https://link.springer.com/article/10.1007/s11227-025-08083-z)